Gerilyn Slicker, Ph.D.

 Biography

 Gerilyn Slicker is an assistant professor of early childhood education in the Department of Early Childhood, Multilingual, and Special Education.
-Slicker’s scholarship focuses on early childhood policy, with specific focus on investigating and evaluating the influence of federal, state, and local policies on children's equitable access to early care and education (ECE).
-Her research agenda also examines the impact of publicly funded ECE, including Head Start and state and local pre-K, on children’s development and how positive outcomes can be sustained during the kindergarten transition.
+Her scholarship focuses on early childhood policy, with a specific focus on investigating and evaluating the influence of federal, state, and local policies on children's equitable access to early care and education (ECE).
+Her research agenda also examines the impact of publicly funded ECE, including Head Start and state and local pre-K, on children’s development, and how positive outcomes can be sustained during the kindergarten transition.

 Her work has been published in journals such as Early Childhood Research Quarterly, Children and Youth Services Review, Journal of Family Psychology, Early Education and Development, and Journal of Early Childhood Literacy.